 If you’re looking for a traditional Greek dining experience, be sure to try one of the city’s many tavernas.
 These casual eateries serve up hearty dishes like stifado (beef stew) and moussaka (eggplant casserole), often with live music or dancing.
 For something lighter, grab a seat at one of the outdoor cafes lining the main square and enjoy a glass of ouzo with some meze (small plates).

 For those with a sweet tooth, Delphi is also home to some excellent bakeries.
 Baklava, kataifi, and galaktoboureko are just a few of the delicious desserts on offer.
-And no trip to Greece would be complete without enjoying a frappe – iced coffee with milk – at one of the many coffee shops around town.
+And no trip to Greece would be complete without enjoying an Espresso Freedo – iced coffee with or without milk – at one of the many coffee shops around town.

 Tips For Travelling Around The Region Of Delphi And Its Surrounds